DFE-Digital/teacher-cpd-design-history/app/posts/manage-training/2021-06-16-school-preparing-to-use-dfe-approved-materials-cip.md

 ---
-title: School preparing to use the DfE accredited materials (or the CIP)
+title: A school preparing to use the DfE accredited materials (or the CIP)
 description: How a school that's using the DfE accredited materials, performs tasks such as choosing their training materials and adding participants (ie. teachers and mentors).
 date: 2021-06-16
 ---